 How do I send you my samples?

 We can accept samples in a number of ways as we have the ability to extract the drug target through solid phase extraction, liquid extraction and protein precipitation.
-This can be discussed during the enquiry and scoping phase and details are available here.
+This can be discussed during the enquiry and scoping phase.

 How long will it take for my samples to be screened?

 This will vary according to your method, number of samples and the MORU research programme.
 While we might make some tweaks to make things as efficient as possible across equipment, we schedule things on a first come, first served basis and so if we know when the samples are due to arrive we can plan this with you.